Loop3D/grd_loader/README.md

 # grd_loader 0.1

-Plugin to load a Geosoft(c) GRD format file as a temporary QGIS raster layer
+Plugin to load a Geosoft(c) GRD format single-band raster file as a temporary QGIS raster layer

 ## Install